My History Being Overweight

 After being passed around to dozens of medical professionals for 18 months, having multiple tests, being told it was in my head and shedding many tears of desperation, I was about to give up ever finding an answer until I found a naturopath who finally figured out I had an autoimmune disease which caused my estrogen problems.

 Living Gluten Free with an Autoimmune Disease

-She discovered I had Hashimoto’s disease, gluten sensitivity and weakened kidney and liver function.
+She discovered I had Hashimoto’s disease (an autoimmune disease), gluten sensitivity and weakened kidney and liver function.
 While my reproductive hormones are today functioning properly and my gluten sensitivity is under control, Hashimoto’s is an auto immune disease I am still battling.
 Once she diagnosed me and removed gluten from my diet, my symptoms cleared up rapidly.

 Stress & The Sympathetic Nervous System